heonilp/study/OS study/2. 프로세스/README.md

 - automatic(자동) or explicit buffering(명시적으로 버퍼링)

 - 결론 : IPC : 프로세스간 통신을 어떻게하는지 / 1. 공유메모리 2.메시지 passing P->Q

+## 06. 프로세스간 통신의 실제: Chapter 3.
+Processes (Part 4)

+- IPC 시스템의 예

+1. Shared Memory : POSIX Shared Memory

+- POSIX: Portable Operating System Interface (for unix) / OS 표준화?
+X

+2. Message Passing : Pipes

+- One of the earliest IPC mechanisms on UNIX systems

+- POSIX Shared Memory - memory-mapped files, which associate the region of shared memory with a file.

+1. create a shared-momory object

+- fd = shm_open(name ,O_CREAT | ORDWR, 0666);

+2. Configure the size of the object in bytes:

+- ftruncate(fd, 4096);

+3. Finally, establish a memory-mapped file

+- mmap(0, SIZE, PORT_READ | PORT_WRITE, MAP_SHARED, fd 0);

+- Pipes were

+- one of the first IPC mechanisms in early UNIX systems.

+- A pipe acts as a conduit allowing two processes

+- Four issues of pipe implementation :

+- Does the pope allow unidirectional or bidirectional communication?

+- In the case of two-way comm.,is it half-duplex or full-duplex?

+- Two common types of pipes

+1. Ordinary pipes
+- cannot be accessed from outside the process the created it.

+- Typically, a parent process creates a pipe and uses

+2. Named pipes

+- can be accessed without a parent-child relationship.

+- Ordinary Pipes

+- allow two processes to communicate in prodeucer-consumer fashion.

+- the producer writes to one end of the pipe (write end)

+- the consumer reads from the other end (read end)

+- ex) pipe (int fd[])

+1. fd[0] : the read end of the pipe

+2. fd[1] : the write end

+- sockets : are defined as endpoints for communication.